ionic-team/ionic-docs/src/pages/native/community.md

 ## Capacitor Support

-In addition to Cordova, Ionic Native also works with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native runtime.
+These community plugins also work with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native runtime.
 Basic usage below.
 For complete details, [see the Capacitor documentation](https://capacitor.ionicframework.com/docs/cordova/using-cordova-plugins).

 ## Usage
 All plugins have two components - the native code (Cordova) and the TypeScript code (Ionic Native).